When LGBT Discrimination, Stigma Affects Your Mental Health

 Medical Mental Health Help in the Face of LGBT Stigma

-While most psychologists and psychiatrists are gay-friendly, there are some doctors, psychologists and counsellors that specifically address is the issues, like LGBT stigma, that a gay person with mental health challenges might face.
+While most psychologists and psychiatrists are gay-friendly, there are some doctors, psychologists and counselors that specifically address is the issues, like LGBT stigma, that a gay person with mental health challenges might face.
 To find a medical professional that specializes in treating, educating and advocating for LGBT people, see:

 - The Association of Gay and Lesbian Psychiatrists